jgvaraujo/ml-deployment-on-gcloud/README.md

 The `app_files` folder contains two files: `ml-model.pkl`, the object that contains my exact created and trained model; and`app.py`, the application itself.

-In `app.py`, to read the `.pkl`, I just used Pickle package:
+In `app.py` I read the `.pkl` using the Pickle package:

 ```python
 with open('ml-model.pkl', 'rb') as f:
     MODEL = pickle.load(f)
 ```

 After that, I created a variable that I named `app` and it's a Flask object.
-This object has a [decorator](https://www.datacamp.com/community/tutorials/decorators-python) called `route` that exposes my functions to the web framework in a given URL pattern, e.g., _myapp.com_**/** and _myapp.com_**/predict** has `"/"` and `"/predict"` as routes, respectively.
+This object has a [decorator](https://www.datacamp.com/community/tutorials/decorators-python) called `route` that exposes my functions to the web framework in a given URL pattern, e.g., _myapp.com:8080_**/** and _myapp.com:8080_**/predict** has `"/"` and `"/predict"` as routes, respectively.
 This decorator gives the option to choose the request method of this route.
 There are two main methods that can be simply described as follows:

 - GET: to retrieve an information (message);
-- POST: to receive an information and return a task result (another information/message);
+- POST: to receive an information and return the task result (another information/message);

 I created one function for each method.
 The first is a message to know that the application is alive: